0daySecured/RockByteSec/about.md

 title: About
 ---

-As the information is free out there on the internet, I only post content related to CyberSecurity and Computer Science that will genuinely help you throughout your career as a CyberSecurity Professional, a Student, a Software Engineer/Developer or a Network Engineer.
+As the information is free out there on the internet, I only post content related to CyberSecurity and Computer Science that will genuinely help you throughout your career as a Software Engineer/Developer, a CyberSecurity Professional, a Student, or a Network Engineer.
 All content on this blog will help you understand how to use the free information to your advantage.

 ### About the Founder of the blog: